CodeFromAnywhere/upstash-crud-openapi/README.md

 # Ideas

 - Use the default Vercel upstash if that has a good free plan and can be easily set up.
+- Encrypt the `DatabaseDetails` when storing them into Upstash globalstore with a private-key hosted on Vercel.
+This way, someone getting into Upstash doesn't get into the data.
+However, it's still possible if people hack into Vercel.